wisraelsen/Natural-Amenity-Dash-Map/README.md

 This is an interactive choropleth map, built using Dash/Plotly, that displays various natural amenities by county for the contiguous United States.
-This map was inspired by the [USDA ERS Natural Amenities Scale](https://www.ers.usda.gov/data-products/natural-amenities-scale/) and displays some of the data used in the original study (Natural Amenities Drive Rural Population Change, by David A. McGranahan); both the study and original data tables can be found at the previous link.
+This map was inspired by the [USDA ERS Natural Amenities Scale](https://www.ers.usda.gov/data-products/natural-amenities-scale/) and displays some of the data used in the original study (*Natural Amenities Drive Rural Population Change*, by David A. McGranahan); both the study and original data tables can be found at the previous link.

 The natural amenities shown on the map are environmantal factors or variables that may influence one's enjoyment of living in a